KalebDesta/6.1040-Fritter-backend/README.md

 - `403` if the user is not logged in
 - `400` If the tagname empty or a stream of empty spaces
 - `413` If the tagname is more than 50 characters long
+- `415` If the user is not the author of the freet
 - `404` If the freetId is invalid
+- `406` If the hashtag already exists

 #### `DELETE /api/hashtags/:freetId?` - Delete an existing hashtag from a freet